asafge3/Case-Study-Building-a-Personalized-Adventure-with-AI-and-Computer-Vision/README.md

 # Mystic Mission: building a physical adventure game for 4 to 9 year olds

+Mystic Mission is a personal passion project I built to explore how AI can change the way physical and digital products are created, tested, and brought to life.

-A zero-to-one consumer product, taken from an idea to a playtested build and a manufacturing decision by one person over about six weeks.
+It's a zero-to-one consumer product, taken from an idea to a playtested build and a manufacturing decision by one person over about six weeks.

 Animated characters send children on a scavenger hunt around **their own house**.